-First we have the System-language Filter plugin.
+First, we have the System-language Filter plugin.
 This plugin controls how the site behaves and has several parameters.
 The default settings are actually fine and perfect for SEO, though sometimes they are changed:

 - Administrators often prefer to show the site in the default language for the user.
-This can be done based on the browser settings and it makes the the site switch language automatically.
+This can be done based on the browser settings and it makes the site switch language automatically.
 This can be very convenient for users, but Google actually advises against automated language switching and would rather have you show a relevant banner or message to the user informing them of the possibility to switch.

 - Item associations: Always leave to Yes

 - Remove URL Language code.
 You can choose to leave the default language without a language string in the URL.
 This can be perfectly fine.
 Here on Joomlaseo.com I did this, as 90% of my users read the site in English, so it is not a problem to not show them the site as joomlaseo.com/en.
-For better targeting of the site in Webmaster Tools it could be preferable to show the en string though.

 - Add Alternate Meta Tags: Definitely leave this to Yes.

 Next to the Language Filter plugin we also have the System - Language Code plugin:

 It is sometimes used to add localized versions of the language strings to the <head> section of the page.
 This is explained here.
 The output is applied as follows: